Write the equality and two conversion factors for each of the fol... | Channels for Pearson+

 Textbook Question

-Write the equality and two conversion factors for each of the following pairs of units:b. nanograms and grams
+Write the equality and two conversion factors for each of the following pairs of units:a. centimeters and inches

 Verified step by step guidance